sassoftware/viya4-deployment/README.md

 If you have an existing deployment that you performed with the viya4-deployment project, take the following steps in order to update the SAS Viya platform:

 - Follow the instructions in [Updating Software](https://go.documentation.sas.com/doc/en/sasadmincdc/default/k8sag/titlepage.htm?fromDefault=) in the SAS Viya Platform Operations Guide.
 - You are expected to modify the steps that are described in the SAS Viya Platform Operations Guide to accommodate the slightly different directory structure
+- Additionally, if you are updating your Software License you will need to remove the `site-config/vdm/generators/sas-license.yaml` line in the kustomization.yaml before manually performing any update

 ### Troubleshooting